Piroska Jancsó-Ladányi: Family history and early life

 The building was regarded as a brothel by local villagers.
-In a contemporary rappaport, the house was described as a "simple farmhouse, painted in yellow, consisting of three rooms.
+In a contemporary report, the house was described as a "simple farmhouse, painted in yellow, consisting of three rooms.
 The two windows of the room faced the street and the kitchen and the pantry looked out onto the porch.
 The fence was set in the winter, in the summer they just cut through their yard, trampling between meters of weeds on the path, to the kitchen door.
 The two street windows were covered with tar paper."

 Borbála and Piroska were often visited by men to satisfy their sexual needs, for which they were paid in cash, bread or tallow.
 It was also reported that both had contracted STDs from their casual partners.
 While Borbála often had sex with the Hungarians, 14-year-old Piroska serviced the Soviet soldiers from the local garrison at the telephone station on the Czégény farm.
 In her free time, she would wander around the area, stealing and getting drunk.
 She had attempted to take on several honest jobs, but often quit.

 Jancsó-Ladányi finished her education up to the 5th grade, but was noted for reading books and novels about human anatomy.
 According to one psychiatrist, she had above-average intelligence compared to her peers, wrote poems and spoke fluent Russian.
 By 1952, she had been prosecuted for a theft, and police had arrested her in several cities.
-One police officer later claimed that "[Jancsó-Ladányi] lives an immoral lifestyle, and if she can, she would go to the Soviet soldiers, doesn't usually stay at her parents' house, goes out and lives like a tramp rather live a normal life."
+One police officer later claimed that "[Jancsó-Ladányi] lives an immoral lifestyle, and if she could, she would go to the Soviet soldiers, doesn't usually stay at her parents' house, goes out and lives like a tramp rather live a normal life."
 She also had to undergo treatment for her STDs on three separate occasions.